 The holding tank is to have a minimum total capacity based on the maximum possible duration of the voyage, the maximum number of persons on board and 200 litres/ person/ day.
-A high level alarm is to be given in a manned position.

 If the same tanks are used to hold treated sewage and grey water, their capacity is to be at least the sum of the capacities for the treated sewage holding tanks in [1.2.4] and the tanks for grey water.